Floydlang/floyd/Notes/Floyd code.markdown

 	assert(a.1 == 5);
 	assert(a.2 == "six");

-#### Anonymous structs
+# Conversions
-Unnamed structs / tuples with the same signature are the considered the same type and you can automatically assign between them.
+All data types with the same signature are can automatically be assign between.

+???
+Examples

-### Features of Values - Structs, Basic types, collections - every type
+# Features of Values - Structs, Basic types, collections - every type
-Built into every data structure: basic types, structs, string, collections etc.
+Built into every type: data structures, basic types, structs, string, collections etc.

 * string **serialize**(T a)
 * T **T.deserialize**(string s)
 - **hash hash(v)** -- built in function that computes a true-deep hash of the value.